dwoodlock/antlr-cpp-test/README.md

 Build using Xcode
 -------------------
-1. mkdir build && cd build
+1. mkdir build-xcode && cd build-xcode
 2. cmake .. -G Xcode
 3. open *.xcodeproj
-4. Run target antlr-cpp-test
+4. Run target antlr-cpp-test (the choice of target is on the top)